UMKC-BigDataLab/RIQ/README.md

 ## Acknowledgments

-This work was supported by the National Science Foundation under Grant No. 1115871.
+This work was supported by the National Science Foundation under Grant Nos.
+1115871 and 1620023.